-- Three written examinations on fields within the department - One written examination on a field outside the department - Oral examination The purpose of the qualifying examination is to insure that the student possesses adequate breadth and depth of preparation needed to conduct dissertation research and teach.
+- · Three written examinations on fields within the department - · One written examination on a field outside the department - · Oral examination The purpose of the qualifying examination is to insure that the student possesses adequate breadth and depth of preparation needed to conduct dissertation research and teach.
 The student will normally choose reading lists in consultation with examiners and then meet regularly to discuss those readings with them.
 The written examinations will be based on those readings and discussions.
 The oral examination that follows is not meant to be a separate field of enquiry; instead, it is designed to pursue issues raised in the written segments.
 The oral examination will take place one week after completion of the last written examination.
 It will last three hours and be attended by all four members of the Qualifying Examination Committee.
 It will be devoted to further investigation of issues raised in the written examinations.
-Dissertation Prospectus The prospectus is defined as a preliminary plan for the dissertation, accompanied by a preliminary bibliography.
-A document of no more than ten double-spaced pages (excluding the bibliography), it will be written in the semester following the successful completion of the qualifying examination and after the student has advanced to candidacy, and submitted to the primary adviser.
 Dissertation A dissertation is required.
 Students should meet with their dissertation chairs to decide on appropriate timelines for research abroad and the completion of individual chapters.
 Students are not required to defend the dissertation once the dissertation committee has decided the dissertation is finished.
-Dissertation Colloquium After the student submits the dissertation, the department may invite him or her to hold a dissertation colloquium on the subject of the dissertation, to be funded by the department.
 Chinese Language Expand all course descriptions [+]Collapse all course descriptions [-] CHINESE 220 Seminar in Philological Analysis of Ancient Chinese Texts 2 or 4 Units Terms offered: Fall 2019, Fall 2018, Spring 2013 Readings vary from year to year and are drawn from a wide variety of philosophical and historiographical sources.
 Seminar in Philological Analysis of Ancient Chinese Texts: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.

-Seminar in Philological Analysis of Ancient Chinese Texts: Read Less [-] CHINESE 221 Reading the Zhuangzi 2 or 4 Units Terms offered: Spring 2019, Spring 2017, Spring 2014 This course sets out to examine a set of "focus chapters" from the Zhuangzi along several dimensions: 1) in the context of Warring States thought, 2) as independent stories that need to be puzzled through and read critically, and 3) tracing the influence of those chapters on subsequent periods of Chinese thought.
+Seminar in Philological Analysis of Ancient Chinese Texts: Read Less [-] CHINESE 221 Reading the Zhuangzi 2 or 4 Units Terms offered: Spring 2021, Spring 2019, Spring 2017 This course sets out to examine a set of "focus chapters" from the Zhuangzi along several dimensions: 1) in the context of Warring States thought, 2) as independent stories that need to be puzzled through and read critically, and 3) tracing the influence of those chapters on subsequent periods of Chinese thought.
 Reading the Zhuangzi: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of seminar per week Additional Details Subject/Course Level: Chinese/Graduate Grading: Letter grade.